Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations

-This non-parametric bi-modality measurement has recently been introduced into the Ly$\alpha$ literature by \cite{Remolina-Guti2019}.
-It can be considered as an attempt to quantify whether the profile shows single- or multiple components.
-Small values of $b$ indicate that the profile can be described by a double component profile, while larger values correspond to single-component profiles.
-We point out that this measure is not a formal statistical test for bimodality, but it can capture the visual appearance of the Ly$\alpha$ profile morphologies.
-We find that for $b \lesssim 2.6$ profiles appear mostly to have clearly distinct double component structures (e.g. panels 1 and 8 in Figure~\ref{fig:exspec}), while profiles with $b \gtrsim 3$ are single peaked (e.g. panels 4 and 8 in Figure~\ref{fig:exspec}), or have a subdominant second component that is already mainly contributing to the kurtosis (e.g. panels 7 and 2 in Figure~\ref{fig:exspec}).
-In the range $2.6 \lesssim b \lesssim 3$, however, the discriminatory power of $b$ appears not very strong, and visual inspection of those profiles indicates a high complexity with possible multiple components or peaks (see e.g. panels 3 and 11 in Figure~\ref{fig:exspec}).
-Moreover, since in regions of low S/N $\kappa$ is biased towards low values, also $b$ will be biased low in those regions.
+\cite{Remolina-Guti2019} introduced this quantity to discriminate whether their Ly$\alpha$ radiative transfer models result in single- or double component profiles.
+We point out that this measure is not a formal statistical test for bi-modality, but it can capture the visual appearance of the Ly$\alpha$ profile morphologies.
+We find that for $b \lesssim 2.6$ profiles appear mostly to have clearly distinct double component structures (e.g. panels 1 and 4 in Figure~\ref{fig:exspec}, but see panel 5 and 9), while profiles with $b \gtrsim 3$ appear single peaked (e.g. panel 2, 6, and 7 in Figure~\ref{fig:exspec}).
+However, some $b \gtrsim 3$ profiles may also have a subdominant second component, that is mainly contributing to the kurtosis (e.g. panel 11 in Figure~\ref{fig:exspec}).
+In the range $2.6 \lesssim b \lesssim 3$, however, the discriminatory power of $b$ appears not strong, and visual inspection of those profiles indicates a high complexity with possible multiple components or peaks (see e.g. panels 3 and 10 in Figure~\ref{fig:exspec}).
+Despite its potential lack of accuracy, qualitatively $b$ captures the visual complexity of the profiles, with higher values indicating simple single component profiles and lower values indicating more complex profiles, and with the lowest values often corresponding to the presence of double component profiles.
+Moreover, since the $\kappa$ is biased towards low values in regions of low S/N, also $b$ will be biased low in those regions.